manan1999/Data-Analysis/README.md

-# Data Science and Business Analytics GRIP MAY'21
+# EDA Task-4 GRIP MAY'21
+Perform EDA on a given dataset of Global Terrorism.
+Also find out the hot zones of the terrorism.